 The following Ohio amusement parks are currently open and are listed in alphabetical order.

 Cedar Point, the self-proclaimed "America's Roller Coast," is one of the world's great amusement parks, with an incredible collection of roller coasters.
 With on-property hotels and a beach, it is also something of a destination resort.
-Its water parks (which are not included with admission) are Castaway Bay Indoor Water Park Resort and Soak City, an outdoor water park.
+Its water parks (which are not included with admission) are Castaway Bay Indoor Water Park Resort and Cedar Point Shores Waterpark, an outdoor water park.

 Location: 1 Cedar Point Drive, Sandusky